Key moments surrounding the killing of Jamal Khashoggi | WTOP

-Saudi journalist Jamal Khashoggi, who wrote critically of the kingdom’s policies and Saudi Crown Prince Mohammed bin Salman, was killed in the Saudi Consulate in Istanbul earlier this month.
-Turkish officials say a 15-men team…
+ISTANBUL (AP) — Saudi journalist Jamal Khashoggi, who wrote critically of the kingdom’s policies and Saudi Crown Prince Mohammed bin Salman, was killed in the Saudi Consulate in Istanbul earlier this month.
+Turkish officials say…

 Here are some key moments in the slaying of the Washington Post columnist: